Garl0/image-augmentation-OCR/README.md

 This tool will do data augmentation techniques to turn raw images into machine-readable data for better accuracy for OCR training.

+This includes rotation correction, binarization, erosion, and more techniques.

 ## Installation:

-use `pip install -r requirements.txt`
-To install all the dependencies for the tool.
+Use `pip install -r requirements.txt` to install all the dependencies for the tool.

 ## Usage:
 `python augment-data.py`